RTEMS/rtems-docs/eng/req/items.rst

 type are:

 method
-    The attribute value shall be a :ref:`SpecTypeRequirementValidationMethod`.
+    The attribute value shall be a :ref:`SpecTypeName`.
+It shall specify the requirement validation method (except validation by test).
 Validation by test is done through :ref:`SpecTypeTestCaseItemType` items.

 references
     The attribute value shall be a list.
 Each list element shall be an